darcato/pysmlib/docs/io.rst

     A successive call to this method will discard older buffer and create a new one, so transient effects can be observed.
 Python ``deque`` are used.

-.. method:: valAvg ()
+.. method:: valAvg (timeWeight=False)

+    :param timeWeight: ``True`` if you want a time-weighted average.
+    :type timeWeight: bool, optional.
     :returns: The average value of the elements on the buffer.

     Keep in mind that values are accumulated as they arrive, in a event driven way.
-This means that if a value does not change for a long time, no event is generated and the average value may be misleading.
-In other words: the values are not weighted with time.
+This means that if a value does not change for a long time, no event is generated and the simple average value could be misleading.
+If you want to keep into account the time elapsed with each value, set ``timeWeight`` to ``True``.

 .. method:: valStd ()